sagar-jadhav/docker-examples/docker_deep_dive_part_2/docker_registry_lab_session.md

 ### Preserving data with Volumes

-- Stop and remove the registry with above commands
+- Stop and remove the registry server with above commands
 - Restart the registry server and add a volume with the following command
 ```
 docker run -d -p 5000:5000 -v registry-data:/var/lib/registry --name registry registry:2.7